 4. Connecting to the MySQL Container

-You can gain an interactive MySQL shell by attaching to the container and running the
+You can gain an interactive MySQL shell by attaching it to the container and running the

 mysql command.
-This provides the full MySQL command-line interface, so you can use all the familiar commands and flags.
+This provides the full MySQL command-line interface to use all the familiar commands and flags.

 sudo docker exec -it mysql-server mysql -u root -p

-You can also connect with the MySQL Docker instance by using the
+You can also connect with the MySQL Docker instance using the

 mysql client if you have it pre-installed on your host.